lepo7763/Image-Classification-CNN/README.md

 ```

 ## Dataset
 The CIFAR-10 dataset is automatically downloaded and loaded via Keras.
+Each image is 32x32 pixels with three color channels (RGB).
 Pixel values are normalized to a 0-1 range to improve training performance and model efficiency:
 ```python
 from keras import datasets
 (training_images, training_labels), (testing_images, testing_labels) = datasets.cifar10.load_data()